What is ASPICE?

 Automotive Spice, or ASPICE, stands for Automotive Software Process Improvement and Capability Determination.
 It was created to assess the performance of the development processes of OEM suppliers in the automotive industry.

 ASPICE was developed within the ISO/IEC 15504 standard – Software Process Improvement and Capability Determination, also known as SPICE.
-Where SPICE gives the framework for software process assessment, ASPICE applies this framework to the automotive industry.
+Where SPICE gives the framework for software process assessment, ASPICE applies the process reference model framework to the automotive industry.
 Together with functional safety standards (ISO 26262), Automotive Spice provides effective safety practices for the sector.

 When you think about a car these days, what comes to mind is a smart vehicle: a big display with a touch screen and apps, fully integrated with your smartphone.
 On top of that: video rear-view mirrors, wireless charging docks, adapted cruise control and auto-park features, or even stolen vehicle tracking software.

 Advanced technology only encourages further product innovation within the automotive industry.
+This shift towards smarter vehicles has significantly impacted automotive software development, requiring more sophisticated and reliable software solutions.
 Considering the plans for cars to be even smarter with augmented reality head-up display, enhanced gesture control and enabling communication between vehicles, there is no surprise that 80% of car manufacturers focus on software development.
 Integrating multiple technologies is slowly turning cars into computers on wheels, which means they not only are liable to small oil leaks but also software malfunctions or potential cyberattacks.

-What does ASPICE mean for OEMs and suppliers?
+What does ASPICE mean for OEMs and automotive suppliers?

-ASPICE framework is a widely recognised standard, and key worldwide brands like BMW, Ford, or Audi use it to evaluate their electronic and software suppliers.
+ASPICE framework is a widely recognised standard, and key worldwide brands like BMW, Ford, or Audi use it to evaluate their electronic and software suppliers, ensuring that automotive suppliers meet high-quality standards.
 It gives more control over the development process and mitigates issues coming from the quality assessment level.
-Therefore, for suppliers who are thinking about working with big OEMs, ASPICE certification is a must-have.
+To achieve ASPICE requirements, suppliers must adhere to stringent process standards and continuously improve their development processes.
+Therefore, for suppliers who are thinking about working with big OEMs, ASPICE compliance is a must-have.
 ASPICE simply assures seamless cooperation between Original Equipment Manufacturers and suppliers by defining the system development process and improving the overall process capability.
+ASPICE also helps OEMs evaluate a supplier’s process quality capability, ensuring that they can deliver reliable and high-quality products.

 ASPICE certification has a 5-tier scale which determines the project maturity level: